How enriched music metadata can boost the engagement of your streaming service?

 Cover Pic_JeanLucIn this episode of Stream by Stream, Spiro Arkoudis, CRO of Tuned Global demystifies the role of enriched metadata for the music streaming industry with Jean-Luc Biaulet, co-creator of Music Story.

 What are the risks of inaccurate or sloppy metadata?
 How do Deezer and other digital music services boost user engagement through enriched music metadata?
-What criteria should a DSP (Digital Service Provider) look at when they are looking for a metadata provider?
+What criteria should Digital Service Providers (DSP) look at when they are looking for a metadata provider?

-You've been in the industry ecosystem a long time, particularly around music services.
-You work with quite a few popular music services and I'd love to hear a little bit of background on that?
+You've been in the industry ecosystem for a long time, particularly around music services.
+You work with quite a few popular music services and I'd love to hear a little bit of background on that.

 When people hear reference to “metadata”, generally they think that it contains an artist's name, a song name, maybe some cover art.
 But is that it, is there more to that?